Barre workouts are a great way for people from all walks of life to sculpt and tone their bodies with minimal equipment.

 This next barre workout for legs is called the fold-over.
-The fold-over is a tad bit more challenging than the leg lifts because of the balancing factor, but it is just as effective for the upper thighs.
-In addition to the upper thighs, this barre workout also helps the lower back and lifts the rear – added bonus!
-Nonetheless, there is a proper form to this, so before attempting, it may be best to watch a video or have someone who knows how to do fold-overs on hand before you try this alone.
+The fold-over is a tad bit more challenging than the leg lifts because of the balancing factor, but it super effective for the upper thighs.
+In addition to the upper thighs, this barre workout also helps the lower back and lifts the rear.
+Nonetheless, there is a proper form to this, so make sure you’ve go it down pat.

 - Grab a chair and stand behind it at arm’s length.
 Your feet should be hip-width apart.